HIV Overview

 3. AIDS

-AIDS is the final, most severe stage of HIV infection.
-Because HIV has severely damaged the immune system, the body cannot fight off opportunistic infections.
-(Opportunistic infections are infections and infection-related cancers that occur more frequently or are more severe in people with weakened immune systems than in people with healthy immune systems.)
+AIDS is the final, most severe stage of HIV infection, and causes severe damage to the immune system.
+As a result, the body cannot fight off opportunistic infections, also called AIDS-defining conditions.
 People with HIV are diagnosed with AIDS if they have a CD4 count of less than 200 cells/mm3 or if they have certain opportunistic infections.
-Once a person is diagnosed with AIDS, they can have a high viral load and are able to transmit HIV to others very easily.
+Once HIV progresses to the AIDS stage, a person can have a high viral load and transmit HIV to others very easily.
 Without treatment, people with AIDS typically survive about 3 years.

 This fact sheet is based on information from the following sources: